 You guys know that I’ve been growing a rather extensive garden this year and guess what?
 It’s time for harvesting!!
 I’ve already made several batches of bread & butter pickles, frozen apple pies, made applesauce, canned homemade salsa, and I’ve got quite the list to go!
 I also made an amazingly simple batch of bruschetta and I still want to try ketchup so we’ll see how that goes!
 But I wanted to share with you how I made spaghetti sauce because it was so simple!
 I know, spaghetti sauce is so cheap to buy at the store but making it homemade is incredibly more flavorful and you can can it for later too!
-At the very bottom is a printable recipe for you!
-(I also love checking the Cook More recipe site for new ideas!)
+As you can imagine you’ll need PLENTY of tomatoes and PLENTY of mason jars for this recipe!

-A lot of my recipes are done with tweaking a little bit here and there to my personal desire but this is the recipe I pretended to follow.
+A lot of my recipes are done with tweaking a little bit here and there to my personal desire but this is the recipe I pretend to follow most of the time.
 You’ll need about 15 pounds of fresh tomatoes to blanch.
 Now if you’ve never blanched tomatoes it’s EASY peasy.
-Just dump some tomatoes into boiling water for about 1-2 minutes, and then immediately remove them and dump them into a pot of ice cold water.
+Just dump some tomatoes into a large stockpot of boiling water for about 1-2 minutes, and then immediately remove them and dump them into a pot of ice cold water.
 If you look closely at the photo below in step 3 you’ll see that the skin has actually split off of the tomatoes – perfect!

 When you’re done just peel the skin right off!

-Next you’ll want to take two large onions and pop them into your food processor.
-If you don’t have a food processor you can cut up the onions as small as you can get them.
+Next you’ll want to take two large onions and pop them into your food processor (I use this one for all my bulk work).
+If you don’t have a food processor consider purchasing a small one (this one is under $14) or you can cut up the onions as small as you can get them.
 Cut them in the food processor and then dump them into your tomato pile.
 Then cut up 2-3 green bell peppers and add them to the mix.
 Mince & add 1/2 head of garlic (or 1 tsp. of the pre-minced garlic).
 Add 2 cans of tomato paste to help thicken it up.

 Simmer it on your stove top for 30 minutes.
 Stir occasionally as not to burn the bottom!
 Add 1 Tbsp. oregano, 2 tsp. thyme, 2 tsps. rosemary, 1 Tbsp. lemon basil, and 1 Tbsp.
 Worcester sauce.
 Sprinkle in a bit of salt and pepper.
 Simmer 10-30 minutes depending on how thin/thick you want your sauce!